-Within the terms and conditions of the College's Grant Funding Agreements and contracts with ESFA and other relevant funding bodies, the Corporation is required to prepare financial statements which give a true and fair view of the financial performance and position of the Corporation for the relevant period.
+Within the terms and conditions of the College's accountability agreement, funding agreements and contracts with ESFA and DfE and any other relevant funding bodies, the Corporation is required to prepare financial statements which give a true and fair view of the financial performance and position of the Corporation for the relevant period.
 Corporations must also prepare a strategic report which includes an operating and financial review for the year.
-The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education , ESFA's college accounts direction and the UK's Generally Accepted Accounting Practice.
+The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice.